STCF Conceptual Design Report: Volume 1 -- Physics & Detector: New light particles beyond the SM

 \subsection{Millicharged particles}

-Particles with an electric charge that is significantly smaller than that of an electron are often referred to as millicharged particles (MCPs).
-A variety of BSM models predict MCPs; for example, millicharged fermions in the hidden sector can naturally arise via kinetic mixing \cite{Holdom:1985ag, Holdom:1986eq, Foot:1991kb} or Stueckelberg mass mixing \cite{Kors:2004dx, Cheung:2007ut, Feldman:2007wj}.
-MCPs have previously been searched for at various mass scales both at terrestrial laboratories and in cosmological/astrophysical processes (see, e.g.\, \cite{Jaeckel:2010ni} for a review).
-Electron colliders operating at the GeV scale can probe the previously allowed MCP parameter space for masses in the MeV--GeV range \cite{Liu:2018jdi, Liang:2019zkb}.
-At the MeV--GeV energy scale, the existing laboratory constraints on MCPs include constraints from colliders \cite{Davidson:1991si}, the SLAC electron beam dump experiment \cite{Prinz:1998ua}, and neutrino experiments \cite{Magill:2018tbb}.
+Particles with an electric charge that is significantly smaller than that of an electron are often referred to as millicharged particles.
+A variety of BSM models predict millicharged particles; for example, millicharged fermions in the hidden sector can naturally arise via kinetic mixing \cite{Holdom:1985ag, Holdom:1986eq, Foot:1991kb} or Stueckelberg mass mixing \cite{Kors:2004dx, Cheung:2007ut, Feldman:2007wj}.
+Millicharged particles have previously been searched for at various mass scales both at terrestrial laboratories and in cosmological/astrophysical processes (see, e.g.\, \cite{Jaeckel:2010ni} for a review).
+Electron colliders operating at the GeV scale can probe the previously allowed millicharged particles parameter space for masses in the MeV--GeV range \cite{Liu:2018jdi, Liang:2019zkb}.
+At the MeV--GeV energy scale, the existing laboratory constraints on millicharged particles include constraints from colliders \cite{Davidson:1991si}, the SLAC electron beam dump experiment \cite{Prinz:1998ua}, and neutrino experiments \cite{Magill:2018tbb}.

 A small fraction of the dark matter (DM) can be millicharged in nature.
 Recently, the EDGES experiment detected an anomalous absorption signal in the global 21 cm background near a redshift of $z=17$ \cite{Bowman:2018yin}.
 Millicharged dark matter models have been invoked to provide sufficient cooling of cosmic hydrogens \cite{Munoz:2018pzp, Berlin:2018sjs, Barkana:2018qrx}; because the interaction cross section between millicharged DM and baryons increases as the universe cools, constraints from the early universe can be somewhat alleviated.